As a new parent, your list of things to worry about it probably endless.

 Here are 7 signs of an oversupply.

-Formula fed babies produce poo that looks a little like peanut butter.
-It will be brown in colour, though may appear tinged with tan, yellow or green.
+Formula-fed babies produce poo that looks a little like peanut butter.
+It will be brown in color, though may appear tinged with tan, yellow or green.
 It will have a distinct smell, stronger than the smell of a breastfed baby’s poo.

-This watery, runny poo can be yellow, green or brown.
+This watery, runny poo can be yellow, green, or brown.
 It may leak out of the legs of the nappy, or seem to explode out the top of the nappy.
-If your baby is younger than three months, you should inform your healthcare provider if your baby has three or more nappies filled with diarrhoea.
-You should also contact your healthcare provider if the diarrhoea continues for over 48 hours.
+If your baby is younger than three months, you should inform your healthcare provider if your baby has three or more nappies filled with diarrhea.
+You should also contact your healthcare provider if the diarrhea continues for over 48 hours.